binary-com/perl-Test-Pod-CoverageChange/README.md

 It will generate **ok** if the file have no POD syntax or coverage error.
 If the file has no POD at all, it will generate a failing TODO test.
-If the file has any POD error it will generate a C<not ok> fail test and pointing to the number of errors in the POD structure.
+If the file has any POD error it will generate a **not ok** fail test and pointing to the number of errors in the POD structure.

 # AUTHOR